For me, counselling is not a technical exercise to ‘fix’ things on the surface and help you feel better.

 If you look at any directory of counsellors and psychotherapists, you will see huge variation in what sort of therapy we offer.
 No single type of counselling can address all the issues that a human being can face.
 So, most counsellors and psychotherapists train to work in a particular way but later add other ways of working and develop their own styles.

-For example, I trained first as a ‘person-centred’ counsellor and then later for five years using the ‘psychodynamic’ model.
-At the same time, I completed separate training in trauma-related work and went on to look at other styles also.
+I trained first as a ‘person-centred’ counsellor and then later for five years using a contemporary psychodynamic model.
+At the same time, I completed separate training in trauma-related work and have since incoporates other ways of working also.
 You can find about more my training and experience here.

 Below, I will explain a little about my approach to therapy today.
 It draws on all of these ways of working and others that I have learnt since.
 In doing so, I will suggest four areas to look at (#1 to #4) that might affect your choice of counsellor or psychotherapist.